faresbakhit/vole-sim/README.md

 ## Building

 **Dependencies**: CMake 3.5 or later and the headers and libraries for your OS and window system.
-On Unix-like systems like Linux and FreeBSD you will need a few extra packages which are documented in the [GLFW docs](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps_wayland).
+SDL2 and FreeType development packages need to be installed to build the GUI.

 ```sh
 $ git clone --recurse-submodules git@github.com:faresbakhit/vole-sim.git